What Size Battery Do I Need? Car Battery Group Size Explained

 Replacing your car battery isn't as simple as getting one that looks the same.
 Car batteries come in different types and sizes.
 Here we provide a very clear explanation.

-You might think shopping for a new car battery is as uncomplicated as replacing it with one that looks identical, but there’s a bit more to it.
+You might think shopping for a new car battery is as straightforward as replacing it with one that appears identical, but there’s a bit more to it.

-There are multiple types of car batteries that all come in different sizes.
+There are numerous types of car batteries that all come in different sizes.

 Are you perplexed yet?